 We turn to our hobbies to relax and to escape life's many stresses.
-Ironically, our source of comfort can also be a source of danger.
+Thus, it's ironic to learn that our source of comfort can also be a source of danger.
 Like many activities that are relaxing and therapeutic on the surface, arts and crafts carry their own dangers.
 Too often, toxic materials are included in art supplies.
 For instance, a Canadian art student fell down a stairway after he accidentally inhaled vapors from a freshly opened bottle of turpentine.